The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and Human Action Recognition: Experiments

 \subsection{Evaluation Datasets}

 There are several public dynamic gesture datasets~\cite{marin2014hand,SHREC2017De,FirstPersonAction_CVPR2018}.
 Different human action datasets have also been introduced~\cite{li2010action,wang2012mining,shahroudy2016ntu}.
 The datasets differ in the complexity of gestures or actions, the number of individuals, the gesture or action classes, and the types of sensors used for data collection.
-We selected datasets that provide skeleton data, and we were particularly interested in datasets of small volume.
-Therefore, we used the following datasets for testing:
+We selected datasets that provide skeleton data, and we were particularly interested in datasets of small volume. \changetext{This scoping stems from the fact that for large datasets, such as NTU RGB+D 120~\cite{Gupta2021}, data augmentation may not be required.} Therefore, we used the following datasets for evaluation.